AndieWill510/tinydoor/README.md

 Its mercy is a tiny door: a small survivable opening that does not pretend to solve the whole crisis, but gives the reader one safe next passage.

-> This is a book about building a life your nervous system can survive long enough to love.
+> This is a book about building a life your nervous system can survive long enough to love...

 > ...and then you live happier in a life you love!

 ---